 - Questionable claims for certain credits and/or Head of Household filing status

 - Non-compliance related to preparer's personal or business tax returns

 These preparers could also face criminal prosecution and/or additional penalties.

-Cost to Government and Taxpayers
+Cost to Government, Taxpayers and Clients

-EITC Due Diligence Injunction Results
+Due Diligence Injunction Results